Hosted by the Friends of Washington Crossing Park

 About

-At the Washington Crossing Spring Brewfest, you’ll get to taste more than 100 different beers from dozens of local, regional, and nationally-known breweries.
+At the Washington Crossing Brewfest, you’ll get to taste more than 100 different beverages from dozens of local, regional, and nationally-known breweries.

 Time and time again, our attendees say the unique location is their favorite part of the day.
-This isn’t your typical parking lot brewfest—instead, you’ll enjoy a beautiful, wooded setting overlooking the Delaware River.
+This isn’t your typical parking lot brewfest—instead, you’ll enjoy a picturesque location in a natural wooded environment.

-The Washington Crossing Spring Brewfest is hosted by and benefits the non-profit Friends of Washington Crossing Park.
-Every dollar collected helps the Friends educate the public, promote the historic events that took place in Bucks County in 1776, and preserve the park’s colonial-era buildings and artifacts
+This Brewfest is hosted by and benefits the non-profit Friends of Washington Crossing Park.
+Every dollar collected helps the Friends educate the public, promote the historic events that took place in Bucks County in 1776, and preserve the park’s colonial-era buildings and artifacts.

 Previous Attendees Say…